China March exports rebound to five-month high but imports fall more than expected

 SHRINKING IMPORTS

-On imports, analysts said companies may not be restocking their inventories as much as usual due to concerns over the longer-term economic outlook.
+On imports, analysts said companies may not be restocking inventories as much as usual due to concerns over the longer-term economic outlook and global trade, though an infrastructure push is likely to see imports of raw materials improve.

 Slackening demand has sent corporate profits into a tailspin, which could curb the fresh investment that Beijing is counting on to fuel an economic revival.

-Policymakers have acknowledged the economy is under pressure as multi-year debt and pollution crackdown have deterred investment, while the U.S.-China trade war is hurting China's exporters and their domestic supply chains.
+Policymakers have acknowledged the economy is under pressure as multi-year debt and pollution crackdown have deterred investment, while the trade war is increasingly hurting China's exporters and their domestic supply chains.

 Investors are closely watching to see how long it will take those support measures to take hold.
 But analysts believe China will still need to loosen policy further in coming months to ensure a sustained economic turnaround.